esc0rtd3w/firestick-loader/README.md

 <br/><br/>
 ### Most things below are for Montoya.
-There is some Tank support in the scripting for a few things.
+There is some Tank and Mantis support in the scripting for a few things.
 <br/>
 <br/>